Wiesbaden High School JROTC Color Guard elevates school and community events

 |0

-This work, Wiesbaden High School JROTC Color Guard elevates school and community events [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wiesbaden High School JROTC Color Guard elevates school and community events, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.